Human population projections: 21st century

 In 2017 the UN predicted that global population would reach 11.2 billion by 2100 and still be growing then at the rate of 0.1% per year.
+In 2019 it was updated to 10.9 billion by 2100 and still growing.

-The most recent 2022 revision of the UN’s World Population Prospects report expects that further slowing of the population growth rate will lead to a population peak of 10.4 billion in the 2080s, after which it would then begin to slowly fall.
+The 2022 revision of the UN's World Population Prospects report represents a departure from the pattern of the previous ten years, it was the first to project a peak in the 21st century.
+It expected that a slowing of the population growth rate will lead to a population peak of 10.4 billion in 2086 in the medium scenario, after which it would then begin to slowly fall.
+This shift from earlier projections of peak population and predicted date of zero population growth comes from a more rapid drop in Africa's birth rate than previous projections had expected.
+For example, the 2012 report predicted that the population of Nigeria, Africa's most populous country, would rise to 914 million by 2100; the 2022 report lowers that to 546 million, a reduction of 368 million; the 2024 report lowered that further to 477 million, a reduction of 69 million.
+Jose Rimon of Johns Hopkins University suggested, "We have been underestimating what is happening in terms of fertility change in Africa.
+Africa will probably undergo the same kind of rapid changes as east Asia did."

+The 2024 edition brought the peak forward to 2084, with the population topping at 10.3 billion.

+A table based on UN World Population Prospects reports, using the medium fertility scenario:

 Drivers of population change

 The population of a country or area grows or declines through the interaction of three demographic drivers: fertility, mortality, and migration.

 Fertility

 Fertility is expressed as the total fertility rate (TFR), a measure of the number of children on average that a woman will bear in her lifetime.
 With longevity trending towards uniform and stable values worldwide, the main driver of future population growth will be the evolution of the fertility rate.

 Where fertility is high, demographers generally assume that fertility will decline and eventually stabilize at about two children per woman.

-During the period 2015–2020, the average world fertility rate was 2.5 children per woman, about half the level in 1950-1955 (5 children per woman).
-In the medium variant, global fertility is projected to decline further to 2.2 in 2045-2050 and to 1.8 in 2095–2100.
+During the period 2015–2020, the average world fertility rate was 2.1 children per woman, about half the level in 1950–1955 (5 children per woman).
+In the medium variant, global fertility is projected to decline further to 2.0 in 2045–2050 and to 1.8 in 2095–2100.